 Step 6.
 Packing & Delivery

-Early days, you may decide to pack in your existing workplace and use your existing postal method to dispatch.
+Early days, you may decide to pack in your existing studio or from home (that’s how I started my subscription box business!) and choose a courier or postal method to dispatch.

 Step 7.
 Levers to growth